Sindhi cuisine: Vegetarian cuisine

 Certain sects of the Sindhi community are vegetarians.
-The Thathai, Halai and Kutchi Bhatias are followers of Vallabh Acharya.
-He put forward a way to worship Sri Krishna called Pushtimarg.
+The Thathai, Halai and Kutchi Bhatias are followers of Vallabh Acharya, who put forward a way to worship Sri Krishna called Pushtimarg.
 They are strict vegetarians who do not eat even onions and garlic and are devoted to Srinathji, the child form of Sri Krishna.

+Sindhi pickles

+Sindhi achar is made of different vegetables and fruits like: Carrot pickle, Mango pickle, Mix fruit pickle, turnip pickle, Green chilli pickle etc, Shikarpur is famous for Sindhi achar.